MaterSim/PyXtal/doc/Background.rst

    :alt: equivalent lattices
    :align: center

 To avoid this confusion, there is a set of standards (defined in the `International Tables of Crystallography <https://it.iucr.org/>`_) which is typically used.
-A cell based on these standards is called the conventional cell.
+A cell based on these standards is called the *conventional cell*.
 In many cases, the conventional cell is not actually a primitive cell.
 Instead, the conventional cell may have extra atoms which exist in specific locations within the cell.
 So, the cell type is determined both by the cell parameters, and by any additional atomic sites within the cell.

 Different cell parameters lead to different rotational symmetries of the unit cell (we will discuss this more below).
-Based on these symmetries, unit cells can be divided into seven different "crystal classes".
+Based on these symmetries, unit cells can be divided into seven different ``crystal classes``.
 Each crystal class has a different range of allowable cell parameters; triclinic is the general class, requiring no symmetry.
-Combining these restrictions with possible extra lattice positions, we get 14 possible types of lattices, called the Bravais lattices.
+Combining these restrictions with possible extra lattice positions, we get 14 possible types of lattices, called the *Bravais lattices*.
 We list these here:

 .. list-table::